 Including Waterproofing in Your Construction Project

-Finally, what can you do about all this?
-We have some suggestions to keep you in the know about waterproofing:
+What can you do about all this?
+We have some suggestions to keep you in the know about waterproofing.

 With all this information to help you, you are well on your way to protecting your property against the costly side effects of what water damage and flooding could do to your home.